Monogenesis/Spacegame/README.md

 # Spacegame

-A 2D spaceshooter written in Java, completly made from scratch.
+A 2D spaceshooter written in Java, made from scratch.

 ## Motivation